 So you have completed your Open Water and Advanced Open Water Diver courses.
 Congrats!
 Now you improved your diving techniques further and you know more about “deep diving” and “underwater navigation”.
 Your buoyancy is also better underwater and you know the right techniques to use during drift diving and boat diving… But there are still some things missing…

-Rescue diver course is not as challenging as people think.
+The rescue diver course is not as challenging as people think.
 The course is all about helping yourself and others in stressful situations.

-Rescue Diver course is about how rescue and emergency medical professionals handle emergencies, and how a competent diver acts at the surface and underwater before and after a dive.
+The rescue Diver course is about how rescue and emergency medical professionals handle emergencies, and how a competent diver acts at the surface and underwater before and after a dive.
 You will learn all these topics and practice rescue skills to increase your own competence.
 If you want to continue your diving education and become a Divemaster one day, then you will learn many things to help you with this goal.

-There is an important to know when enrolling in this course: EFR (Emergency First Response) Primary and Secondary Care course is a prerequisite (or you can join both courses at the same time) of Rescue Diver course.
-As you can imagine, a rescue diver should have an extended knowledge of first aid and other emergencies.
+It is important to know when enrolling in this course: EFR (Emergency First Response) Primary and Secondary Care course is a prerequisite (or you can join both courses at the same time) of Rescue Diver course.
+As you can imagine, a rescue diver should have extended knowledge of first aid and other emergencies.
 You can take both courses in our dive center consecutively or at the same time.

-To earn the PADI Rescue Diver certification, you will complete 10 exercises including emergency management, search and rescue techniques, 2 scenarios and the final exam.
+To earn the PADI Rescue Diver certification, you will complete 10 exercises including emergency management, search and rescue techniques, 2 scenarios, and the final exam.

 Course Duration and Price

 Rescue Diver course has Knowledge Development sections and Open Water exercises.
-You can complete knowledge development sections at your own pace by reading your manual and watching your videos, or you can attend to one of our classroom sessions.
-For the open water practices, you can join us in one of our weekend diving trips.
+You can complete knowledge development sections at your own pace by reading your manual and watching your videos, or you can attend one of our classroom sessions.
+For the open water practices, you can join us on one of our weekend diving trips.
 1 or 2 weeks are more than enough to complete this course.

-Rescue Diver course price is 395 TL, original training materials and certification fee is 220 TL.
-The total price of 615 TL is paid during the course registration.
-The price of the weekend dive trip which you will attend to complete the open water skills is 680 TL.
+Rescue Diver course price is - TL, original training materials and certification fee is - TL.
+The total price of - TL is paid during the course registration.
+The price of the weekend dive trip which you will attend to complete the open water skills is - TL.
 This is paid one week prior (or earlier) to the trip date.
 (Read more about our diving trips) You can see the details of the prerequisite EFR Primary and Secondary Care course here.